 HIS 100 Introduction to History 3 SH

 This is a basic skills course that does not focus on any one geographical or chronological area.
 Students would learn: geography, writing, footnoting/citing, methodologies, technology, library skills, etc. — all the fundamentals they will need to be majors.
 This course also includes a brief introduction to historiography.
 Students must enroll in this course within one semester of declaring the History major.
-Prerequisite: Declared HIS major.
+Prerequisite: Declared History major.
+Competency: Critical Thinking, First Year.

 HIS 101 American Perspectives 3 SH